The Grove at Farmers Market

 The Grove is a retail and entertainment complex in Los Angeles, located on parts of the historic Farmers Market.
+The mall features Nordstrom and Barnes & Noble.

 History

 The complex fills space previously occupied by an orchard and nursery, which were the last remains of a dairy farm owned by A. F. Gilmore in the latter part of the 19th century.
 The developers began demolition of an antiques alley and other older buildings on Third Street behind CBS Television City, and broke ground for the new mall in 1999.
 There was some controversy over potentially increasing traffic in a busy Los Angeles neighborhood that already offered several other shopping venues, including the Beverly Center.
 The Grove opened in 2002.